JonathanMoralde/timetabling-system/README.md

 An automated timetabling system

 This is a revamped version of the previous project that I've worked on.
-However, this is a personal project which means I worked on it alone.
+This is a personal project.

-Furthermore, this project was build with the Quasar Framework and Typescript.
+Furthermore, this project was built with the Quasar Framework and Typescript.